mattermost/docs/doc/installation/README.md

 > We support working with GKE clusters v1.8.5 at the moment

-## 2. Resources
+## 2. GKE resources

 You will need to create a few resources to use this chart, such as a static IP and DNS entry.
-See [resources document][resources] for more information.
+See [GKE resources document][resources] for more information.

 ## 3. Secrets